 Your devices use presence sensing to start either your Home routine or Away routine.
 You can view and manage your presence data in the Home app.

-If you turn off presence sensing, your routines won’t know when you leave or come back home, so they won’t know when to start.
+If you turn off presence sensing for your home and your phone, your routines and other features that use presence sensing won’t know when you leave or come back home, so they won’t know when to start.
 You can still start your routines manually with the Home app.

 Your geofence crossings, combined with sensors on devices in your home, can determine when to start your Home and Away routines.
 This data also helps improve and personalise your Nest connected home experience.
-Find out more in the Nest privacy FAQs.
+Learn more in the Nest privacy FAQ.